GitItGoing/SpellsCommander/README.md

 $ mysql -u root -p //access mysql terminal
 ```

-Once you have installed MySQL on your local machine, download the project from here (github), extract it, and __Copy the Spell.jar file into your server's plugin folder.__ No other action is required
+Once you have installed MySQL on your local machine, checkout and build the project.
+You can also jump right in, putting the pre-built spell.jar file into your server's plugin folder.

 # Development Information

-This project was developed for and tested on an AWS EC2 Instance, MacOS, and Windows.
+I developed the plugin on an AWS EC2 Instance, MacOS, and Windows.
+My preferred setup is the EC2 for the server and Mac for the development and test.

 # Some things that could be added

 * More presets
 * More spell actions
-* Implementation of a web SQL so the configurator doesn't have to set up MySQL locally
+* Use an AWS database, such as the [RDS](https://aws.amazon.com/rds/) that are managed by Amazon  (more expensive, but automatically backed up).